Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Empirical Results

 In this subsection, we validate the effectiveness of \poepabbr{} as an ensemble pruning method, in comparison with existing various pruning methods.
-An ensemble will be trained and pruned on the training set and then evaluated on the test set.
-The experimental results are reported in Figure~\ref{fig:past,merge} and Tables~\ref{tab:dt,prus,rel1}--\ref{tab:dt,prus,rel6}.
 Furthermore, we also validate the ensemble fairness after using \poepabbr{} to check if our primary goal of boosting fairness is fulfilled.
-Including DR defined in \cref{method:4}, three group fairness measures are taken into account as baselines to measure the level of bias in algorithms, that is, DP, EO, and PQP.
-The experimental results are reported in Figures~\ref{fig:past,merge} and \ref{fig:sens,adult} as well as Tables~\ref{tab:fair,bag}--\ref{tab:fair,sam}.
+The experimental results are reported in Figure~\ref{fig:past,merge} and Appendices~\ref{appx,expt:prus} to \ref{expt:lamb}.